Nootropics Expert

 1. Bacopa Monnieri – was first made popular in Medhya Rasayana, India’s ancient Ayurvedic medical system.
 “Medhya” refers to the essence of intellect and retention.
 And Rasayana means the path of excellence.[i]

 The bacosides A and B in Bacopa help improve signaling between brain neurons.
-Improving attention, recall, memory and focus.
+Improving attention, recall, memory and optimal cognitive function.
 And studies show that Bacopa helps increase the speed of visual information processing, boosts learning rate and memory consolidation, and reduces anxiety.[ii]

 Research at Banaras Hindu University in India showed Bacopa as effective for anxiety as the benzodiazepine drug lorazepam.[iii]